Tom Gamboa: Minor Leagues

-Gamboa was a manager, minor league instructor, and scouting supervisor in the Milwaukee Brewers organization from 1978–1982.
+Gamboa was a manager, minor league instructor, and scouting supervisor in the Milwaukee Brewers organization from 1978 to 1982.
 In 1979, at the age of 31, he managed the Butte Copper Kings in the Rookie Pioneer League.
-In 1983 he managed the Paintsville Brewers in the Rookie Appalachian League to a league-leading .653 won–loss percentage, and the league title.
+In 1983 he managed the Paintsville Brewers in the Rookie Appalachian League to a league-leading .653 won-loss percentage, and the league title.
 In 1984 he managed the Beloit Brewers in the Class A Midwest League to a Central Division-leading .619 won–lost percentage, and was voted Manager of the Year.
 In 1985 he managed the Stockton Ports in the Class A California League to a North Division-leading .566 won-loss percentage, and the Division championship.

 In 1986 he managed the Bristol Tigers in the Appalachian League and served as the Detroit Tigers western states scouting director, and in 1987 he managed the Glens Falls Tigers in the AA Eastern League; both, affiliates of the Detroit Tigers.
-He was the minor league field coordinator for the Detroit Tigers from 1987–1990.
+He was the minor league field coordinator for the Detroit Tigers from 1987 to 1990.
 He managed the Toledo Mud Hens in the AAA International League for the Detroit Tigers in 1990.
-He was the Director of Minor League Instruction for the San Diego Padres from 1991–94.
-He was the Chicago Cubs' Minor League Field Coordinator from 1995–1998.
+He was the Director of Minor League Instruction for the San Diego Padres from 1991 to 1994.
+He was the Chicago Cubs' Minor League Field Coordinator from 1995 to 1998.

 In 2000, he managed the Dodgers' Albuquerque Dukes of the AAA Pacific Coast League to a Central Division-leading .597 won-lost percentage and title.

 In 2005, he managed the Arkansas Travelers of the AA Texas League to the Texas League Eastern Division title for the Los Angeles Angels.
 In 2006 and 2007, he was Minor League Outfield/Baserunning Coordinator for the San Diego Padres.
 In 2009, he was the minor league field coordinator for the Padres.

 In 2011, he managed the Inland Empire 66ers of the Class A+ California League (through June, when he resigned to spend time with his 85-year-old mother, who was terminally ill with advanced cancer), an affiliate of the Los Angeles Angels.
 That year he also played "Scout Martinez" in the Oscar-nominated 2011 baseball movie Moneyball.

 During the 2012 California Winter League (Palm Springs, California), Gamboa served as the Field Coordinator.

 From 2014 to 2016, he managed the Brooklyn Cyclones of the Short-Season A New York-Pennsylvania League, an affiliate of the New York Mets.